 - 6.1.
-Caverstede Early Years Centre will follow the procedures set out in Interagency Procedures produced by the Local Safeguarding Children's Board and the Local Authority Education Safeguarding Procedures. - 6.2.
+Caverstede Nursery School will follow the procedures set out in Interagency Procedures produced by the Local Safeguarding Children's Board and the Local Authority Education Safeguarding Procedures. - 6.2.
 Staff are kept informed about child protection responsibilities and procedures through induction, briefings and ongoing awareness training.
 Where there are other adults in school, rarely working unsupervised (e.g. contractors) the Headteacher will ensure they are aware of the school's policy and the identity of the Designated Safeguarding Lead. - 6.3.
 Any member of staff, volunteer or visitor to the school who is concerned about a child or receives a disclosure of abuse, an allegation or suspects that abuse may have occurred MUST report it immediately to the Designated Safeguarding Lead.
 In the absence of the DSL, the deputy designated safeguarding lead should be notified or, in the absence of both, the matter should be brought to the attention of the most senior member of staff. - 6.4.
 Information regarding concerns will be recorded on the same day and will include a clear, precise, factual account of observations or events. - 6.5.
 The Designated Safeguarding Lead will decide upon the most appropriate course of action to safeguard the child.
 If the decision to make a referral to Children's Social Care is made, this will be discussed with parents, unless to do so would place the child at further risk of harm.
 Should this be the case, the school will record clearly the reason for not discussing with parents and inform Children's Social Care. - 6.6.
+Details and outcomes of parental discussions will be recorded on and kept within the child's CP file. - 6.7.
 Where there is a child protection concern, allegation or disclosure a phone call will immediately be made to Children's Social Care to alert them to the situation.
-The Multi Agency Referral form will then be completed and forwarded within 24 hours. - 6.7.
-The school will work to develop effective links with relevant agencies to promote the safety and welfare of children and co-operate as required with their enquiries regarding child protection matters including attendance and written reports at initial case conferences, core groups and child protection review conferences. - 6.8.
+The Multi Agency Referral form will then be completed and forwarded within 24 hours. - 6.8.
+The school will work to develop effective links with relevant agencies to promote the safety and welfare of children and co-operate as required with their enquiries regarding child protection matters including attendance and written reports at initial case conferences, core groups and child protection review conferences. - 6.9.
 Safeguarding concerns about adults in the school should be made to the Headteacher, who will make appropriate, timely referrals to the Designated Officer within the local authority (when cases involve staff), to the Disclosure and Barring Service (where a person is dismissed or left due to risk/harm to a child) and to the police (in cases where a crime may have been committed).
 If the Headteacher is the subject of the concern, the Chair of Governors should be informed.
 The school will not attempt to investigate an allegation without prior consultation with the Designated Officer for the LA.